thespacedoctor/frankenstein/README.md

 ### Dyanamic Placeholders

 Some placeholders are dynamic and will be pre-populated for you.
-There include:
+These include:

 * `now-ymd`: e.g. 20151001
 * `now-hms`: e.g. 093103